fudgebucket27/PoseidonSharp/README.md

 5. View the tests: https://github.com/fudgebucket27/PoseidonSharp/tree/master/PoseidonTests to see additional examples on how to use this library

+# Benchmarks
+A Xeon W-10855M CPU @ 2.80GHz can generate 1000 poseidon hashes and sign them in about 13 seconds.

 # Thanks to
 [Taranasus](https://github.com/taranasus) for code contributions and reviewing.